goabstract/Marketing-for-Engineers/README.md

 📌 Useful tools:
 * You can find a list of top hunters at [All-time Leaderboard](https://www.yvoschaap.com/producthunt/) or [Top 500 Hunters](http://500hunters.com/).
 * A dynamic list of the [100 least upvoted projects on PH](http://www.productrunt.com/).
 It's good to check failed PH launch cases.
+* [Daily Top 5 products on PH in one chart](http://tophuntsdaily.herokuapp.com/), which can show you dynamics of upvote grows on daily basis.
 * Product Hunt Analytics: [Daily, monthly, and yearly analytics with Product Hunt data](http://www.phlics.com/).
 * [Notify](https://notify.ly/) notifies you in Slack when your startup is mentioned online.
 That helps you to answer\react quickly if somebody talks about your product (feedback, question).
 The tool is free.
 * [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
 It's a good practice to thank those people for supporting your PH launch via Twitter.